kl1nton/1_Applied_Basic_Science/3 Pathology.md

 ## Questions 111-115

 ### Question 111
+A 48-year-old man notices a lump in the subcutaneous tissue in his left thigh.
+The lesion is removed.
+He is very relieved to learn that it is benign.
+Which of the following characteristics of this lesion would tend to point towards a benign neoplasm rather than a malignant one?

+    A. Infiltration of the surrounding tissues
+    B. Well-defined encapsulation
+    C. Prominent mitotic figures
+    D. Anaplasia
+    E. Metastasis

 ### Question 112
+A few weeks after an episode of group A streptococcal pharyngitis, a 12-year-old boy develops acute rheumatic fever.
+During the acute phase of the rheumatic fever, the characteristic inflammatory lesions found in his heart are known as:

+    A. Ferruginous bodies
+    B. Foamy macrophages
+    C. Langhans’ giant cells
+    D. Pyogenic granuloma
+    E. Aschoff’s bodies

 ### Question 113
+Which of the following interleukins is involved in B-cell, T-cell and natural killer (NK) cell survivial, development and homeostasis?

+    A. IL-1
+    B. IL-2
+    C. IL-3
+    D. IL-7
+    E. IL8

 ### Question 114
+The full blood count of a 35-year-old woman with respiratory complaints shows neutrophilic leukocytosis.
+Which of the following is associated with neutrophilic leukocytosis?

+    A. Hay fever
+    B. Asthma
+    C. Streptococcal pneumonia
+    D. _Ascaris_ infection
+    E. Loeffler's syndrome

 ### Question 115
+A sputum sample collected from a 65-year-old man with lobar pneumonia was subjected to a Gram-staining technique.
+Gram-positive, capsulated, flame-shaped diplococci were seen when the stained smear was examined under the microscope.
+Sputum culture on blood agar revealed dome-shaped, centrally umbilicated colonies with evidence of a haemolysis.
+The organism causing the infection is likely to be:

+- A. _Streptococcus pneumoniae_
+- B. _Staphylococcus aureus_
+- C. _Mycoplasma pneumoniae_
+- D. _Klebsiella pneumoniae_
+- E. _Corynebacterium diphtheriae_

 ## Questions 116-120

 ### Question 116
+A 60-year-old man with obstructive jaundice is diagnosed with infiltrating ductal adenocarcinoma of the pancreas.
+Which of the following statements about this tumour is true?

+- A About 60% of cancers of the pancreas arise in the body of the gland
+- B The APC gene is the most frequently altered oncogene in pancreatic cancer
+- C Carcinomas of the pancreas present very early with obstructive jaundice
+- D More than 50% of pancreatic cancers overall are resectable at the time of diagnosis
+- E The 5-year survival rate is less than 5%

 ### Question 117
+A 65-year-old man underwent right hemicolectomy for a carcinoma involving the ascending colon.
+Preoperative assessment showed no evidence of metastatic spread.
+The resected specimen along with lymph nodes in the mesentery was sent for histopathology reporting.
+The report received a week later read: the specimen of large bowel on gross examination had a polypoid, exophytic mass that extends along one wall of the capacious caecum and ascending colon for about 6cm.
+On microscopy the adenocarcinoma is extending into the muscularis propria but not penetrating through it.
+Five of the seven nodes in mesentery have metastatic deposits.
+Using the TNM staging system what would you stage this tumour as?

+- A Stage IIA
+- B Stage IIB
+- C Stage IIIA
+- D Stage IIIB
+- E Stage IIIC

 ### Question 118
+Monoclonal antibodies are used to detect serum antigens associated with specific malignancies.
+These tumour markers are most useful for monitoring response to therapy and detecting early relapse.
+Which of the following tumour markers is used to follow response to therapy in patients with metastatic breast cancer?

+- A CEA
+- B CA-27.29
+- C CA-19-9
+- D CA-125
+- E AFP

 ### Question 119
+Immediately after elective right hemicolectomy the catabolic phase is characterised by:

+- A Increased metabolic demands
+- B Mobilisation of glucose to serve as a substrate for gluconeogenesis
+- C Decreased urinary nitrogen excretion
+- D Decreased fatty acid oxidation
+- E Increased response to insulin

 ### Question 120
+Synovial fluid analysis is commonly performed to determine the cause of acute arthritis.
+Which of the following synovial fluid analysis findings is correctly associated with the causative lesion?

+    A High viscosity in tuberculous arthritis
+    B Turbid appearance in rheumatoid arthritis
+    C Thin, needle-shaped, negatively birefringent crystals in pseudogout D 200–2000 white blood cells/mm3 in osteoarthritis E >75% polymorphonuclear leukocytes in psoriatic arthritis

 ---